techmunching/techmunching.github.io/_posts/2021-01-17-Largest-sub-matrix-rectangle-with-rearrangement-with-all-1s.md

 ---
 layout:	post
 title:	"Largest sub matrix rectangle with rearrangement with all 1s"
+description: "Find answer to LeetCode contest #1727.
+This tutorial provides easy understanding and visualization of data structure and algorithm problem on largest sub matrix rectangle with rearrangment with all 1s.
+Let's try to to look at the problem in a different way..."
 date:	2021-01-17
 categories: [ 'C++', 'Algorithm', 'Interview Preparation' ]
 image: 'img/bricks.png'